danthelion/cloudbuild-terraform-lab/README.md

 }
 ```

+Also try out the example loader script located in the `loader-test` folder to see how an application would
+send messages to a Pub/Sub topic!
+Simply install the required package from the `requirements.txt` file,
+edit the `project-id` and `topic-id` values in the script and run it with `python loader-test.py`.

+The example json contains 3 entries, which will be sent to the Pub/Sub topic.

 6. To check the output of the Cloud Function, select the function on your console and press `Logs`.
 If everything went
    well, you should see `"New rows have been added."` as the final output.